belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` yep, and let's not forget a skeleton for audit trails and security logging.
 Like the one you need to address the previously mentione R of STRIDE - repudiation threat.

-`RPE` Yep, it also provides supports for that But the bottom line here is that there is a lot of security threats to a web app nowdays, and you probably needs something like Spring Security to help you deal with all of those.
+`RPE` Yep, it also provides supports for that...

 (pause)

+`RPE` But the bottom line here is that there is a lot of security threats to a web app nowdays, and you probably needs something like Spring Security to help you deal with all of those.

 Intranet
 ----